jorgenkg/python-neural-network/README.md

 # Neural network written in Python (NumPy)
 This is an implementation of a fully connected neural network in NumPy.
-The network may be trained by the backpropagation algorithm in an on-line fashion.
+The network may be batch trained by backpropagation.
+By implementing a batch approach, the NumPy implementation is able to harvest the power of the BLAS library to efficiently perform the required calculations.

 *The code has been tested.*